 Typically, instructors do not grade on the GradeBook for submissions made within CN because DropBox will automatically feed in the scores.
 Under the following circumstances, you may grade directly on the GradeBook:

-- Manually adjust a score.
+- Manually adjust/override a score.
 Note, the associated score in DropBox will not be updated,

 You can click a cell and enter a score in the little blue box.
 It will be automatically saved after you leave the cell.